Jaykul/PowerLine/README.md

 Export-PowerlinePrompt
 ```

-For more information about the [configuration](#configuration) --particularly how to get the cool angled separators you see in my screenshots using [powerline fonts](#powerline-fonts-and-separators)-- you can skip past this explanation of why I wrote the module, but you should also explore the commands, as the documentation is currently lagging behind the implementation.
+For more information about the [configuration](#configuration) --particularly how to get the cool angled separators you see in my screenshots using [powerline fonts](#powerline-fonts-and-separators)-- you can skip past this explanation of why I wrote the module, but you should also explore the commands, as this external documentation is always lagging behind the implementation.

-# Why Powerline?
+## Why Powerline?

 ```gherkin
 As a PowerShell user